Pierce Butler (Kilkenny MP, born 1774)

-Pierce Butler was elected to the United Kingdom House of Commons as Member of Parliament for County Kilkenny in 1832, and held the seat until 1846.
+Pierce Butler was elected to the United Kingdom House of Commons as Member of Parliament for County Kilkenny in 1832, and held the seat until his death in 1846.
 In the House he spoke against Tithe enforcement and against the continuation of the Act of Union.

-He served as M.P. with his son.
+He served as M.P. with his son Pierce Somerset.
 Butler gained the rank of Colonel in the service of the Kilkenny Militia.
 He died on 13 June 1846 at age 72.